 But if you’re concerned about blue light – how it affects your sleep, circadian rhythms, eye strain and more, you might wonder, does Kindle emit blue light?

-Yes, all the current Kindle models do emit blue light.
+Yes, all the current Kindle models do emit blue light and our sun produces blue light too!

 Read about the specific models below and how you can mitigate the effects of blue light.